Edgar-Donk/frothy-brew/docs/colour_picker/deducing_the_gradients.rst

     :align: center
     :alt: RGB gradients in red

-    Gradients when Red is Showing
+    Gradients starting on Red

 Open the colourpicker in paint.net or another application, and see what the effect is on the gradients when the colour is changed.
 In particular move to the extreme conditions.
-If the red value is 255 and the other two are 0, we see that the red gradient is changing from black to red.
+If the red value is 255 and the other two are 0, the red gradient changes from black to red.
 Both green and red start from red and change to yellow and magenta respectively.

 When all the components are 0 then all gradients start from black and finish at their respective colour.
-When the red scale is adjusted the red gradient remains unchanged, but the other two gradients change.
-From this we can see that the red scale has an R value that starts at 0 and finishes at 255.
+When the red scale (R) is adjusted the red gradient remains unchanged, but the other two gradients change.

 .. figure:: ../figures/black_colour.webp
     :width: 186